Bayan Obo Mining District: Mine deposit

 Zhonghuacerite-(Ce) specimen from Bayan Obo.
 This unique barium-cerium-carbonate-halide is a member of the bastnasite group.

 Very large rare-earth elements (REE) Fe-Nb deposit (Bayan-Obo type), discovered as an iron deposit in 1927.
 REE minerals were discovered in 1936, and niobium-bearing ores in the late 1950s.
 Reserves are estimated at more than 40 million tons of REE minerals grading at 3–5.4% REE (70% of world's known REE reserves), 1 million tons of Nb_{2}O_{5} and 470 million tons of iron.
 The deposit also contains an estimated 130 million tons of fluorite.

 Bayan'obo is the world's largest known REE deposit.
 The fluorite content of the ores also makes it the world's largest fluorite deposit.
+According to the BBC, for every one ton of rare-earth minerals processed at Bayan Obo, 2000 tons of toxic waste are produced.

 The deposit occurs in an east–west trending Mesoproterozoic rift zone along the northern margin of the Sino-Korean Craton.
 Host strata are quartzite, slate, limestone, and dolomite.
 Dolomite is the main host rock.
 The orebodies are stratiform and lenticular, with masses, bands, layers, veins, and disseminations.
 Besides clear features of hydrothermal mineralization, the deposit also exhibits Mg, Fe, Na and F metasomatism.
 Sm-Nd monazite isochron age for bastnaesite and riebeckite is 1200 to 1300 Ma, whereas Th-Pb and Sm-Nd age of Ba-REE-F carbonates and aeschynite is 474 to 402 Ma.